JohnOMDev/flask-app-upload-file/README.md

 2. Run the Docker file:  `./run_docker.sh`
 3. Run the Upload docker file:  `./upload_docker.sh`
 4. Standalone:  `python app.py`
-5. Delete all the setup  `delete.sh`
+5. Delete all the setup  `./delete.sh`

 ### Yet to be done
 * pytest